Azure-Samples/aks-dotnet-manage-kubernetes-cluster/README.md

 ---
-services: Aks
+services: Kubernetes-Cluster
-platforms: .Net
+platforms: dotnet
 author: milismsft
 ---

-# Getting Started with Aks - Manage Kubernetes Cluster - in .Net #
+# Getting started on managing Kubernetes clusters (AKS) using C# #

           An Azure Container Services sample for managing a Kubernetes cluster.
              - Create a Kubernetes cluster